-composing it).
-This is similar to the icon on a computer screen that represents a folder and is related to a physical space in the machine's memory.
-However there is no literal folder in the machine, but the form of the folder makes us think of its finality and potential functionality (HOFFMAN et al. 2015, KOENDERINK 2019).

-- COMMUNICATION.
+• COMMUNICATION.
 We use our nervous system and haptic perception (and the rest of the body), which are interrelated, to receive and emit information.
-We use language, gestures, facial expressions, visual contact, bodily postures, odors and more to express ideas and feelings and to send subtle messages. - ACTIONS.
+We use language, gestures, facial expressions, visual contact, bodily postures, odors and much more to express ideas and feelings and to send subtle messages.

+• ACTIONS.
 We move in the world with our bodies.
-We grasp and manipulate objects in an exploratory mode. - ANALYSIS.
-Includes to reason, observe, compare, conclude, make choices, take decisions. - LEARNING.
+We grasp and manipulate objects in an exploratory mode.

+• ANALYSIS.
+Reason, observe, conclude, compare and make choices.

+• LEARNING.
 We learn through our experiences, by playing and repeating.
-We learn from others, through schooling, books and other forms of "archived" knowledge.
+We learn from others, through schooling, books and other forms for "archived" knowledge.
 We improve our skills through contacts with those who teach us.
 We learn through the mental representations we express via drawings and sketches.
-The advancement in the representation of forms and other concepts in children's drawings is typical of this learning process (GOLOMB 1994). - MEMORY.
+The advancement in the representation of forms and other concepts in children's drawings is typical of this learning process (GOLOMB 1994).

+• MEMORY.
 Memorized experiences orient our future decisions and actions.
-We (probably) organize and prolong our memories while dreaming. - CREATIVITY.
+We (probably) organize and prolong our memories while dreaming.

+• CREATIVITY.
 We innovate.
 We associate objects and concepts in new ways.
-We reinterpret mental representations of the world. - TOOLS.
-We design tools, as extensions of our body.
+We reinterpret mental representations of the world.

+• TOOLS.
+We design tools, as extensions of our body under the control of our intelligence.
 Tools enable us to better use the sources of energy found in nature.
-Tools evolve with us, under our control and creativity.
-Some tools can dramatically extend our range of sensations (e.g., to visualize molecules or galaxies).
+They evolve with us, under our control.
+Some tools can extend our range of sensations (e.g., to visualize molecules or galaxies).

-I hypothesize that the evolution of intelligence, which we assume to be at its most advanced stage among modern human beings, is in particular expressed and observable in the evolution of our tools.
+I hypothesize that the evolution of intelligence, which we assume to be at its most advanced stage among modern human beings, is closely related to the co-evolution of our tools.
 Tools have pushed us to explore the world in a more granular, powerful way.
-The most recent result of this evolution can be seen in machines, in particular those that can be programmed and endowed with autonomy, and which allow us to "externalize" --- or project out of our body --- (part of) our intelligence.
+The most recent result of this co-evolution can be seen in machines, in particular those that can be programmed and endowed with autonomy - that "externalize" (part of) intelligence.